Gender Pay Gap for Regenda Homes

 The proportion of male and females in each pay quartile:

 The median gender pay gap across Regenda Limited on 5 April 2021 was 9%, which represents a small improvement on last years 9.5% gap.

-We are committed to ensuring that our pay and reward strategy is fair, transparent and gender neutral including continuing to complete an independent pay benchmarking exercise every two years for every role in our organisation.
+To ensure our pay and reward offer is objectives, fair, transparent and gender neutral we conduct a pay benchmarking exercise every two years for every role in our organisation.

-Regenda is committed to working towards closing and eliminating our gender pay gap in the future and keeping our workforce and Board regularly updated with progress towards achieving this.
+Regenda is committed to taking effective action, that helps reduce our gender pay gap and will keep our workforce, Board and stakeholders regularly updated with progress towards achieving this.